52617365/minimal-dot/claude/commands/feature/go.md

    s.
 Always format Go files using the `golangci-lint fmt` command.
    t.
 Always lint Go files using the `golangci-lint run` command.
    e.
 When fixing linting errors returned by `golangci-lint run`, the following things should be considered:
         - Never suppress linting errors with //nolint directives.
 If you can't find a solution to a linting problem, ask the user if using //nolint is ok.
         - Always prefer very specific //nolint directives.
 For example, //nolint:forbidigo is better than //nolint.
         - All //nolint directives should have a comment describing why the //nolint directive is being used in that specific place and why it's ok.
    f.
 If a type, variable or function is not being used by other packages, it should not be exported.
 They should always be unexported by default.
    g.
+Take into consideration the following Go tools when making changes to Go files:
-If you need to replace x with y in a Go project, you should use the following command to do so: `gofmt -r 'original_string => new_string`.
+        - If you need to replace x with y in a Go project, you should use the following command to do so: `gofmt -r 'original_string => new_string`.
 Example: gofmt -r 'bytes.Compare(a, b) == 0 -> bytes.Equal(a, b)'`
+        - When you make changes to source code, always run the `go fmt` tool to format the source code.

 4. Useful commands:
    a. `brew install golangci-lint` installs Go linter